THE SCIATIC NERVE BEGINS AT THE LOWER BACK, AND EXTENDS DOWN THROUGH THE BACK OF EACH LEG.

 Sciatica can typically be diagnosed with a thorough discussion of your symptoms and a physical exam.
 When you first arrive at our Los Angeles office, we will review the symptoms you’re experiencing to determine if they are in alignment with this condition.

 From there, we will have you lie on your back with your legs straight.
 We will then raise your legs slowly and take note of when the pain appears, as this will provide us with information regarding which nerves are affected and whether or not your discs are involved.
 Once we’ve determined that your pain is caused by sciatica, we will determine the underlying condition with a series of imaging tests, such as an x-ray and MRI.

-In treating sciatica for our Beverly Hills patients, our primary goal is to relieve your pain and restore mobility.
+In treating sciatica for our Los Angeles patients, our primary goal is to relieve your pain and restore mobility.
 Traditionally, sciatica that’s unresponsive to conservative measures like rest, ice, anti-inflammatory medications, acupuncture and physical therapy is treated with steroid injections to reduce inflammation.
 However, these injections may only provide temporary relief and offer little more than a temporary Band-Aid solution until the medication wears off.
-Using state of the art x-ray/fluoroscopic and ultrasound guidance helps our spine specialists provide precise and often painless injection procedures.
+Using state of the art x-ray/fluoroscopic and ultrasound guidance helps our spine specialists provide precise and comfortable injection procedures.

 At the Orthohealing Center, we oftentimes provide platelet rich plasma injections for addressing sciatica when traditional measures fail.